bxdoan/bxdoan/README.md

 <div align="center">

-> If you’re gonna insist on gambling and then complain when you lose, you had better work on your game.
+> You take your life in your own hands, and what happens?
+A terrible thing, no one to blame.

-> — Hatsu Kominato —
+> — Erica Jong —

 </div>